chetnashah/ocaml-practice-work/haskellspecifics.md

 A fully faithful functor is isomorphism on hom-sets
 A constant functor is ...
-An endofunctor is functor mapping structure into same category
+An endofunctor is functor mapping structure into same category The Category Cat is where categories are objects and functors are morphisms

 Type constructors(return) map types(objects) to different category (a -> Maybe a) but we also have to map hom-set to different category ( (a->b) -> (Maybe a -> Maybe b) )